brprice/deploy-rs/examples/system/README.md

 This is an example of how to deploy a full nixos system with a separate user unit to a bare machine.

+0. (If doing this multiple times, you may want to ensure you remove the `*.fd` and `*.qcow2` files so you boot up a clean version of the vm, to start from scratch)
 1. Run bare system from `.#nixosConfigurations.bare`
   - `nix build .#nixosConfigurations.bare.config.system.build.vmWithBootloader`
   - `QEMU_NET_OPTS=hostfwd=tcp::2221-:22 ./result/bin/run-bare-system-vm`